floydianlou/NedsBayouStreaming/README.md

 2. **Deleting an artist** will result in all songs associated with that artist to be deleted (hence the score deduction), and 5 more points deducted from scores of all users who had that artist as their favorite;
 3. **Deleting a genre** will result in all Recommendations rows associated to be deleted and in all artists which only have that single genre associated to be deleted (and scores will disappear).

-> On the db.sqlite3 database provided I left one Curator account with the following credentials, as to allow testing of the Curator Dashboard:
+> On the db.sqlite3 database provided and on the PostGres one online I left one Curator account with the following credentials, as to allow testing of the Curator Dashboard:

 _**Username: alice
-Password: alice
+Password: strongPassword012
 Can also access /admin of Django Administration.**_

+> Another account to test things (Listener role):

+_**Username: iamclancy
+Password: testAccount1234
+Can not access /admin of Django Administration.**_

+The web app can be used in two ways: I uploaded the app on Railway at _**[this link](https://nedsbayoustreaming-production.up.railway.app/)**_ and set it up with an online PostgreSQL database which mirrors the SQLite one on the production side.
+In case something does not work or the website is down, you can also download this repository and set it up by using the **requirements.txt** file provided with all libraries I have intalled for the project.
+I set up the **settings.py** file as to choose the default database from production, while I set up Railway to deactivate the usage of SQLite.

 ___________
 ### FINAL NOTES AND INDICATIONS
 This website was created for a University project (as stated above) and its style is heavily inspired by [Ned Bayou LTD](https://europe.nedbayou.com/gb/), a website for merch by Twenty One Pilots.
 I would like to clarify that all the icons and images I am using are used for a fake website that will be up for a limited amount of time and are used for personal use only (with no income to the website or me).
 All artists and songs featured in this project are among my favorite of all time and all mentions, pictures and icons used are just a tribute to them, coming from my heart.
 No copyright or company associated with this website!

-This project is on the heavy side (~450MB) because of all the audio and images associated with all the songs in the database.
-I thought to populate the database a bit to show all the recommendation algorithms possibilities.